 - The morbidity of human filariasis mainly results from the host reaction to microfilariae or developing adult worms in different areas of the body.

-This is based on avoidance of bites by vectors when in endemic areas.
-The separate article on Malaria discusses avoidance of mosquito bites.
+- Avoidance of bites by vectors when in endemic areas.
+The separate Malaria article discusses avoidance of mosquito bites.